-The CMPA's investment in capital assets as of September 30, 2016, amounts to \$46,864,374, which consists entirely of the Park including buildings, improvements, equipment, and a statue donated in fiscal year 2016 classified as a work of art.
+The CMPA's investment in capital assets as of May 31, 2017, amounts to \$45,645,476, which consists entirely of the Park including buildings, improvements, equipment, and a statue donated in fiscal year 2016 classified as a work of art.

-During the fiscal year ended September 30, 2016, the CMPA made interest only payments related to the debt used to finance the project.
+During the period ended May 31, 2017, the CMPA made interest only payments related to the debt used to finance the project.
 The debt requires payments of interest only (at rates ranging from .50160% to 4.641%) through May 2017.
 Beginning July 1, 2017, principal and interest are payable monthly through maturity in May 2040.
+See Notes 4 and 16 for discussion on changes with the debt structure during and subsequent to the period.